 The literal meaning of the word “aloha” is so much more than hello and goodbye.
 It means “the presence of breath” and is a word that symbolizes living and treating each other with respect.
 What a wonderful word to breathe to your loved one as you get married in Hawaii.

-BOOK TODAY and Receive a $250 discount.
+BOOK TODAY and Receive $250 towards your Wedding Album.

 More images from Charleton Churchill Photography